VINNOVA Industrial Excellence Center - System Design on Silicon

-The analog/mixed‐signal group is headed by Associate Professor Pietro Andreani and consists of one post-doc fellow (Ping Lu), three PhD students, and adjunct professor Sven Mattisson mentioned above.
-Moreover, the group has a very close contact with Dr. Martin Anderson, formerly post-doc in the group, and Dr. Lars Sundström, both at Ericsson Research,.
-The excellent connection with the industry is further enhanced by P. Andreani having a 20% position in the analog/RF group at ST-Ericsson, as well as by the fact that P. Andreani was Chair Professor in Physical Electronics at the Technical University of Denmark in the period 2001‐2007, which resulted in very tight relations with the thriving Danish IC design companies (TI, Oticon, Pulse, etc).
-P. Andreani is a TPC member of both ESSCIR and ISSCC, which has helped establishing a world‐wide net of relations with top researchers in both academia and industry.
+The mixed‐signal group working chiefly in A/D conversion and frequency synthesis, is headed by associate professor Pietro Andreani and consists of one postdoc fellow, four PhD students, and a number of researchers and experts from Ericsson Research: Sven Mattisson, Lars Sundström, Mattias Palm and Martin Anderson.
+The excellent connection with the industry is further enhanced by the fact that P. Andreani was Chair Professor in Physical Electronics at the Technical University of Denmark in 2001‐2007, which resulted in very tight relations with the thriving Danish IC design companies (TI, Oticon, Pulse, etc).
+P. Andreani has been a TPC member of the ISSCC in 2007-2012, and is a TPC member of ESSCIRC since 2007 (Chair of the Frequency Generation track since 2012, TPC Chair for 2014) and of RFIC since 2014, which has helped establishing a world‐wide net of relations with top researchers in both academia and industry.

-The digital ASIC group is headed by Professors Peter Nilsson and Viktor Öwall and furthermore consists of Assistant Professor Joachim Rodrigues, Postdoc Liang Liu, and 7 PhD students.
-Close contact exists with several researchers from participating companies, e.g. Leif Wilhelmsson and Thomas Olsson at Ericsson Research in Lund and Henrik Svensson at Ericsson in Kista.
+The digital ASIC group is headed by Associate Professors Joachim Rodrigues and Liang Liu, and 9 PhD students, of which 3 are to defend their PhDs in the coming months.
+During the period Erik Larsson has been recruited as an Associate Professor with the main focus on verification and test, thus incorporating a competence profile not previously present in the group.
+Contact exists with researchers from the participating companies including and we especially want to emphasize the established contacts with ST Microelectronics.
 The digital ASIC group had worked in the area of baseband processing for several years and being early in investigating techniques such as OFDM, multiple antenna systems and flexible radio architectures.
 Furthermore, the group has a strong research focus low-energy circuits and design methodologies as well as novel models of computation.
-The group has excellent industrial contacts and a large international contact network, e.g. EPFL, IMEC and BWRC.
+The group has excellent industrial contacts and a large international contact network, e.g. EPFL, IMEC, UCLA and BWRC.